Avkash/mldl/orgs/h2o/guide/h2o_data_man_fillna.md

 Sometime you have a dataset which comes with lots of empty values and you may need to fill data with some of the approximation values.

+Note: fill NA function does work with numric values, if you have string columns, it will give error.

 ## Python ##
 API : It fills NA along a given axis and along a given direction with a maximum fill length
 ```